Valkiri

 The Valkiri is a South African self-propelled multiple rocket launcher.
 It is a 127mm system with a wheeled launcher vehicle, and fire control equipment developed by Armscor.
 Contemporary models consist of a single launch module with five eight-cell rocket pods on a Unimog or SAMIL-100 carrier.
 Its mission is to engage in counter-battery strikes against hostile artillery and air defences as far as 36 km (22 mi) away.
 Other potential warheads include cluster and an anti-tank mine dispenser.

+Background

+In history, there are many examples of the use of these types of vehicles.
+In the second world war, its use by Soviet Union became famous: Katyusha rocket launcher or "Stalin's organ".

 The system is inspired by the Soviet BM-21 Grad, which was deployed against South African expeditionary forces in Angola during Operation Savannah.
 Development was completed in 1971.
 Valkiris played a key role in Operation Alpha Centauri and Operation Moduler during the late 1980s.

+South Africa developed its arms industry in the follow-up of the international sanctions against apartheid, which foreclosed its access to the international arms market.
+The UN voted for voluntary sanctions by 1963 and made these compulsory by 1977.